 More than a valuable archaeological discovery, the Terracotta Warriors and Horses itself represents the finest sculpting skill and artistic achievement at that time.
 Below are some distinctive features that you should not overlook.

 - Armed with real bronze weapons Though the Terracotta Warriors and Horses were grave goods.
-Evidences show that the soldiers did hold real weapons in hands.
+Evidence shows that the soldiers did hold real weapons in hands.
 According to official records, 40, 000 bronze weapons have been excavated, which are valuable for archaeological studies.

 Senior military official